h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 - ARFF
 - XLS
 - XLSX
-- Avro (without multifile parsing or column type modification)
+- Avro version 1.8.0 (without multifile parsing or column type modification)
 - Parquet

+**Notes**:

-Note that ORC is available only if H2O is running as a Hadoop job.
+- ORC is available only if H2O is running as a Hadoop job.
+- Users can also import Hive files that are saved in ORC format.

 .. _data_sources: